Detotowolabi/Detotowolabi/README.md

 - 👋 Hello, I am Taiwo Owolabi.
-- I’m interested in Blockchain and Open-Source Intellingence.
+- I’m interested in Web3/Blockchain Tech and Open-Source Intellingence.
-- 💞️ I’m looking to collaborate on Cybercrime and Crypto investigations.
+- 💞️ I’m looking to collaborate on Blockchain Tech
-- 📫 You can reach me via https://www.linkedin.com/in/otowolabi
+- 📫 You can see my portfolio via https://detotowolabi.carrd.co/

 <!---
 Detotowolabi/ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.